AndreiCherniaev/bladeRF.wiki.git.git.git./Getting-Started:-Windows.md

 10. Re-run Configuration.
 It should now succeed.
 11. Click on the Generate button.
 12. A visual studio solution should now be available, ```bladeRF.sln```

+# Visual Studio #
+1. CMake has created a `bladeRF.sln` file.
+Open Visual Studio, and open this file.
+2. The following projects should show up in the Solution Explorer.
+    - ALL_BUILD
+    - bladeRF-cli
+    - INSTALL
+    - libbladerf_shared
+    - libbladerf_test_async
+    - uninstall
+    - ZERO_CHECK
+3. ...